geneontology/go-ontology/docs/DailyWorkflow.md

 	     Committer: Kimberly Van Auken <vanauken@kimberlukensmbp.dhcp.lbnl.us>
             Your name and email address were configured automatically based on your username and hostname.
 Please check that they are accurate.
- See Configs.md for instructions as to how to configure your name and email address.
+ See [Configuration instructions](/Configs.md) to specify your name and email address.

 3. **Push**: To incorporate the changes into the remote repository, type: ```git push origin mynewbranch```.